emmajanedrews/base-template/_posts/2017-02-23-where-can-you-find-the-best-homes-on-the-market.md

 {% include pullquote.html %}

-You can request this free, first-time homebuyers hot list by visiting **www.buyershotlist.ca [LINK]** and filling out the criteria.
+You can request this free, first-time homebuyers hot list by visiting **www.buyershotlist.ca** and filling out the criteria.

 If you have any questions about how this list can help you or you’re thinking about buying or selling a home, feel free to reach out to us by phone or email.
 We’d be happy to help!